CleverTap/clevertap-flutter/README.md

 After install, you will need to integrate the CleverTap SDK into your apps.

 1. Follow the integration instructions [starting with Step 2 here](https://support.clevertap.com/docs/ios/getting-started.html).
-2. In your `AppDelegate didFinishLaunchingWithOptions:` notify the CleverTap React SDK of application launch:
+2. In your `AppDelegate didFinishLaunchingWithOptions:` notify the CleverTap Flutter SDK of application launch:
 ```objc
 [CleverTap autoIntegrate]; // integrate CleverTap SDK using the autoIntegrate option
 [[CleverTapReactManager sharedInstance] applicationDidLaunchWithOptions:launchOptions];